Health and Travel Alerts Learn More Left arrow

 Aldeyjarfoss

 Northern Iceland is host to the astounding Aldeyjarfoss, known for its characteristic basalt columns.
 The waterfall drops 65 feet from the Skjálfandafljót River into a rushing pool surrounded by unique black rock formations.
-Since it’s a lesser-known cascade, you may even have it all to yourself.
+Since it’s a lesser-known cascade, you may even have it to yourself.

 Stand in wonder as water flows over the Báðardalshraun lava field created over 9,000 years ago from a volcanic eruption.
 Visit from either the south or north side, where you can hike, take photos, and enjoy the scenery from different perspectives.
 Get a lower, closer view of Aldeyjarfoss on the southern edge, or hike a bit on the northern side to get a view from above.